 The Bryan Gooding Planetarium at the Museum of Science & History (MOSH) is the next-generation in planetarium technology with a visual display that is four times better than the best available HDTV.
 Programming reaches beyond astronomy to include history and natural science, blockbuster films and documentaries.
 MOSH also features hands-on exhibits exploring nature, history and science with small animal exhibits and aquariums to view and special exhibits featured seasonally.

 Sweet Pete's is a confectionary emporium of roughly 23,000 sq. ft., making it one of the largest candy shops in the United States.
 The Jacksonville location boasts a fully functioning factory with an interactive gallery.
 Sweet Pete’s features an event center that offers space for children’s field trips, catered events and parties, hands-on interactive candy making sessions and birthday parties.
 It’s no wonder they’re called the Sweetest Destination on Earth!

 The Jacksonville Zoo and Gardens' features Magellanic penguins at Tuxedo Coast.
 The exhibit, situated in the zoo's Play Park, features a splash ground, playground and other kids' activities.
-The Asia Bamboo Gardens is home to beautiful botanical gardens and most important to the kids' -the largest lizard in the world, the Komodo Dragon.
+The Asian Bamboo Gardens is home to beautiful botanical gardens and most important to the kids' -the largest lizard in the world, the Komodo Dragon.
 The zoo also boasts a Giraffe Overlook with giraffe feeding station and the Range of the Jaguars.

 Jacksonville Activities for Ages 10-13: